 Understand you will be tempted at some point, so use this knowledge to your advantage.
 Rather than quitting cold turkey, try to slowly decrease your bad habit by 60%.
 One month later, reduce it down to 30%.
 And in the third month replace it with a brand-new good habit.

 #3: Use “tools” to aid your willpower.

 Some habit changes can be reinforced.
-Watching or listening to motivational speeches in this area can reinforce your willpower and reinvigorate your desire.
+Watching or listening to motivational speakers, TED Talks or motivational podcasts in this area can reinforce your willpower and reinvigorate your desire.
 The important part is to understand you will be tempted and to take action beforehand to curb the temptation.

 #4: Use a “bet” to motivate you.